 Musclefood originally started out focusing on sports supplements and high-protein snacks, but then expanded into the online butcher market.
 For per-unit costs, they are probably the cheapest online butcher in the UK.

 If you want to buy meat online in bulk then they are well-known for their multibuy and bulk meat offers.
 You can buy meat by the kilo – for example, you can opt for 5kg of chicken breasts packaged into pairs for convenience and choose whether you want small, standard or large sized chicken breasts in the order.

-Musclefood also stock other popular meat such as mince, steaks and sausages.
+Musclefood also stock other popular meat such as mince, steaks, and sausages – including grass fed and free range options.
 Those who are watching their fat intake can take advantage of their ‘super lean’ versions of almost anything, from mince to bacon.

 They specialise in “hampers” where you can mix several meats in bulk at a very competitive price.
 They sometimes go all-out and offer a buy two, get one free on entire hampers.